SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 [@curtis1959vegetation; @rhemtulla2009legacies; @bolliger2004assessing]
 (Figure 3b).
 The highest stem densities occur in north-central Minnesota and in north-eastern Wisconsin (Figure 3a), indicating younger forests and/or regions of lower forest productivity.
-The joint controls of broad-scale climatic structuring and local hydrology controls on forest composition and density can be seen, particularly along the Minnesota River in south-western Minnesota, where a corridor of savanna is sustained in a region mostly occupied by prairie (Figure 3b).

 Forest structure during the settlement era can be understood in part by examining the ratio of stem density to biomass, a measure that